-Circle Square is a large-scale mixed-use scheme that provides 1,700 new homes, 1.2 million sq. ft of commercial office space and 100,000 sq. ft ground floor retail and leisure space over three major phases.
+Circle Square is a large-scale mixed-use scheme that provides 1.2 million sq. ft of commercial office space and 100,000 sq. ft ground floor retail and leisure space over three major phases.
 Located in Manchester’s city centre Oxford Road Corridor, the is on the former BBC site following its relocation to MediaCity in 2011.

 Sandy Brown provided acoustic advice in relation to the acoustic design of buildings 2, 3 and 4.
 This included two speculative office towers, retail units and the fit-out of seven floors to include co-working spaces, meeting rooms, lounges and a large conferencing suite.